grafana/grafana-ci-otel-collector/README.md

 Click on "Register application".

+After the application is registered, generate a `Client secret`.

 Take note of the `Client ID` and `Client secret` values and use them to configure the `DRONE_GITHUB_CLIENT_ID` and `DRONE_GITHUB_CLIENT_SECRET` environment variables in the `.env` file.

 ### Run Drone